-This emphasizes on the process of birth as natural and believes that women should prepare themselves by education along with the support of a partner that is equally involved in the process.
+This emphasizes the process of birth as natural and believes that women should prepare themselves by education along with the support of a partner that is equally involved in the process.

 Natural childbirth is only recommended in case you are low-risk.
 If you are high-risk, you are advised to go to a hospital.
 In the case of a low-risk delivery, you generally are safe.

-It also means that you should follow recommendations of your coach or instructor.
+It also means that you should follow the recommendations of your coach or instructor.
 If not properly followed, complications can occur.
 It is also important to note that you are open to other procedures in case any complications occur.
-Refusing those procedures can put yours and your child’s life in danger.
+Refusing those procedures can put your and your child’s life in danger.

 What If I Can’t Bear the Labor Pain?

 It is important to keep this in mind because some women might feel like letting themselves or their families down and don’t ay what they feel.

 Your courage is not measured by your ability to feel the pain.
 You should be able to do what your body tells you to do.
 You should commend yourself for considering natural birth even if you do not get to go through it.

-Always remember its your comfort, your life and your child’s life that matters.
+Always remember it’s your comfort, your life, and your child’s life that matters.

 How to Prepare for Natural Birth?

 Make sure that you see your OB/GYN and consult your situation.
 If you are high-risk, you will not be recommended to go through natural birth.

 You can start by going to birth centers and meeting with birth instructors and doulas who can help you throughout your pregnancy.
-It can also be your husband, your sister or a friend.
+It can also be your husband, your sister, or a friend.
 The key is to find the right support.

-In order to prepare yourself for delivery, consult your coach, midwife, read books and do research so that you are not caught off guard on the day of delivery.
+In order to prepare yourself for delivery, consult your coach, midwife, read books, and do research so that you are not caught off guard on the day of delivery.
 It is a long process and you should be prepared for every stage.

-You can also take classes that prepare you for birth and childcare which will also make you confident in the process you re about to undergo.
+You can also take classes that prepare you for birth and childcare which will also make you confident in the process you’re about to undergo.

 What If Natural Birth Is Not For Me?

 Human bodies are different in their make-up and our abilities to withstand pain.
 Additionally, there might be certain conditions that might hinder your progress in natural birth.
-If you are not able to go through childbirth without using painkillers or epidural, it is not a sign of lack of courage.
+If you are not able to go through childbirth without using painkillers or epidural, it is not a sign of a lack of courage.

 One should only do as much as our body allows.
 You are still going to be a fantastic mother regardless of using or not using epidural.
 What matters is having a choice of going through or not going through natural birth.
 You should be ready to change your mind if any complications arise.